MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 ```

 ### -WhatIf

 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+The cmdlet isn't run.

-NOTE: The WhatIf switch does not work with this cmdlet.
+NOTE: The WhatIf switch doesn't work with this cmdlet.

 ```yaml
 Type: SwitchParameter